ti-Ck/Networking/README.md

 # Firepower
-Scripts for managing Cisco Firepower API
+Scripts I have written for managing Cisco Firepower API